markziemann/dee2/notes/singularity_walkthrough.md

-# Running DEE2 via singularity
+# Singularity guide
-TODO
+This guide consists of two parts: (i) creating the image and (ii) running the image on HPC with slurm based scheduling.

-# Creating a DEE2 singularity image from a docker image
+## Creating a DEE2 singularity image from a docker image
 The strategy is to convert a working docker image and then make some modifications to make it suitable for non-root user on HPC.

 Now need a box with root priviledges install singularity: